LuisContrerasGlz/employee_Tracker_MySQL/readme.md

 This application connects MySQL with JavaScript for an Employee Tracker system.

-Application uses the following structure for the DB:
+Application uses the following structure for the DB(Database sql file on this repo for use):

 ![Screenshot Index](./schema.png)